Final report for GNE16-129

 Obj.
 1 Use population genetics to estimate bumblebee nest density in agricultural landscapes.

-Study System – My study system consists of 15 conventional (n=6) and organic practice (n=9) highbush blueberry Vaccinium corybosum L. farms.
+Study System – My study system consists of 15 highbush blueberry Vaccinium corybosum L. farms.
 Blueberry acreage ranges from <0.5 ha to 3.6 ha with a median field size of 1.1 hectares.
 Land cover in the region is spatially heterogeneous; residential exurban areas and small-scale agriculture are interspersed with second-growth forests dominated by maple (Acer spp.), birch (Betula spp.) and beech (Fagus grandifolia).
 Agriculture in the region is a mix of pastureland and grain production, along with smaller fruit and vegetable operations.
 Few farms (n=3) in our study stock hives and reliable pollination for Vermont berry growers is therefore largely dependent on native bee visitation.

+Study Organism – The common eastern bumblebee Bombus impatiens is an abundant and important native pollinator of highbush blueberry.
+It is one of 10 bumblebee species that are responsible for 70% of observed visits (Nicholson et al. 2017).
+It is also very abundant at farm sites throughout the state, with B. impatiens specimens composing 15% of our previously collected specimens.
 Bombus impatiens queens emerge in the early spring and forage until sufficient resources have been gathered to establish a nest.
 After nest establishment, Bombus queens switch to worker production and start producing genetically similar sister-workers who perform all foraging activities for the nest.
-In our observations of blueberry we typically start to observe workers foraging at the beginning of June; I will therefore concentrate our collection effort during this time.
+In our observations of blueberry we typically start to observe workers foraging at the beginning of June; I therefore concentrated our collection effort during this time.